Average settlement for car accident pain and suffering? Quick Answer

 - Mental Health Impact: Emotional distress, anxiety, depression, and post-traumatic stress disorder (PTSD) resulting from the accident can significantly impact settlement amounts.
 Settlements for PTSD alone can range up to $120,000, depending on the severity and long-term effects of the condition.

-- Loss of Enjoyment: If the accident has led to a diminished ability to enjoy life's activities or hobbies, this can also contribute to pain and suffering damages.
+- Loss of Enjoyment: If the accident makes it harder for you to enjoy hobbies or everyday activities, this can add to your pain and suffering claim.